Deer Resistant Plants

 Although one of the best insurances against deer damage is a fence, fences that are high enough to prevent deer from jumping over are often banned due to local ordinances.
 The more aesthetically pleasing alternative is to landscape with deer-resistant plants.
 There are several reasons a plant can be deer resistant.
 Many of them are poisonous at some point during their growth stage; some of the most deer resistant plants are poisonous at all times.
 Tastes, preferences, and digestibility also vary with plant age, growth stage, and season.
 When planning landscapes with trees, perennials and ornamental shrubs, it is important to research their palatability to deer in order to avoid browsing damage when the cold season strikes.

 No plant is entirely deer resistant.
 However, some plants are less attractive to deer than others.
 Deer-Resistant-Plants.com features several tables of plants that agricultural and horticultural researchers have found to be less susceptible to deer damage than average.
 We have synthesized these tables from information produced by academic, government, and private researchers located in different parts of North America.
-Our primary academic sources include New Jersey-based Rutgers University and West Virginia University.
-Additional deer resistant plant information sources include the Conservation Commission of Missouri, Country Mile Gardens, and the authors' personal gardening and landscaping experience.
+Our primary information sources include New Jersey-based Rutgers University, the Missouri Department of Conservation, Country Mile Gardens, and the authors' personal gardening and landscaping experience.
 Many of the plant names and growth habits have been verified using the USDA Plants Database and the Royal Horticultural Society Plant Selector.

 Our plant tables list approximately six hundred (600) plants that one or more researchers has found to resist the ravages of deer.
 Some scientific plant names on these tables identify only the genus while others identify both the genus and the species.
 This is due to the mode in which various researchers have presented their findings.
 In addition, many plants have climate-dependent growth patterns.
 For instance, a cold-climate shrub may grow taller in warmer climates and a cold-climate annual may grow as a shrub in warmer climates.
 Lastly, some exotic plants may grow so well as to be considered invasive in certain climates.
 So do consider this factor as well when you design your landscape or garden.